 From 2021, certain CIT payers can reinvest their earnings tax-free; this is a tax measure dubbed the ‘Estonian CIT’.
 It should be noted that this is by no means a reduction of the tax paid; it is about shifting the time when taxable income is recognised while making the accounting records simpler.

-The basic assumption of Estonian CIT (in the amending law called "lump sum") is to postpone the payment of tax only at the moment of the distribution of profit by a capital company.
-Thus, even though the company achieves income, it does not pay tax advances and does not pay them after the end of the tax year as long as it does not transfer the profit to its shareholders (e.g. in the form of a dividend).
+The underlying assumption of the Estonian CIT (referred to as a “flat rate tax on income in capital companies” in the CIT Act) is that tax collection is shifted until the time the capital company distributes its profits.
+Thus, even though the company generates income, it does not have to pay tax advances and the tax after the end of the tax year until the generated profits are distributed among its shareholders (e.g. in the form of a dividend).

 Not that much into finance and taxes but overwhelmed by documents you’re not sure how to read?